microsoft/TypeScript-Handbook/pages/Module Resolution.md

 ### Node

-This resolution strategy attempts to *mimic* the [nodejs](https://nodejs.org/) module resolution mechanism at runtime.
+This resolution strategy attempts to *mimic* the [Node.js](https://nodejs.org/) module resolution mechanism at runtime.
-The full nodejs resolution algorithm is outlined in [nodejs module documentation](https://nodejs.org/api/modules.html#modules_all_together).
+The full Node.js resolution algorithm is outlined in [Node.js module documentation](https://nodejs.org/api/modules.html#modules_all_together).

-#### How nodejs resolves modules
+#### How Node.js resolves modules

-To understand what the steps the TS compiler will follow, it is important to shed some light on nodejs modules. nodejs supports multiple ways to define a resolve the target of a require statement.
+To understand what the steps the TS compiler will follow, it is important to shed some light on Node.js modules.
+Node.js supports multiple ways to define a resolve the target of a require statement.
-A relative moduel name in nodejs can resolve to:
+A relative moduel name in Node.js can resolve to:

 * A file

  For instance in `/src/moduleA.js` a require statement such as `var x = require("./moduleB");` refers to `/src/moduleB.js`.
- See [nodejs file modules documentation](https://nodejs.org/api/modules.html#modules_file_modules) for more details.
+ See [Node.js file modules documentation](https://nodejs.org/api/modules.html#modules_file_modules) for more details.

 * A folder, with an implicit "main" module named `index.js`

  For instance in `/src/moduleA.js` and require statement `var x = require("./moduleB");` refers to `/src/moduleB/index.js`.
- See [nodejs folder modules documentation](https://nodejs.org/api/modules.html#modules_folders_as_modules) for more details.
+ See [Node.js folder modules documentation](https://nodejs.org/api/modules.html#modules_folders_as_modules) for more details.

 * A package, with a package manifest in `package.json` file that specifies the `"main"` module